clarkevansteenderen/clarkevansteenderen.github.io/_pages/cv.md

 * The biological control of water hyacinth under eutrophic conditions and the effects of different herbivorous feeding guilds on plant health and defenses
 * The determination of the efficacy of a unisexual vs a bisexual sterile insect release for the false codling moth (*Thaumatotibia leucotreta* Meyrick) (Lepidoptera: Tortricidae); a major citrus pest in South Africa.
 I also compared mating preference and successful mating ability between sterile and wild adults

-## Tutoring
+## Tutoring and work

-* Cell biology 101, Zoology 102, Zoology 201 and 202, Entomology 201, 202, 301 and 302, Honours R statistics courses; Department of Zoology and Entomology, Rhodes University (2017, 2018, 2019, 2020, 2021).
+* **University tutoring** Cell biology 101, Zoology 102, Zoology 201 and 202, Entomology 201, 202, 301 and 302, Honours R statistics courses; Department of Zoology and Entomology, Rhodes University (2017, 2018, 2019, 2020, 2021).
 Duties included assisting undergraduate students with their practical classes and fieldwork, and marking their scripts and assignments
-* Postgraduate student representative (MSc students) Centre for Biological Control, Department of Zoology and Entomology, Rhodes University (2018-2019)
+* **Postgraduate student representative (MSc students)** Centre for Biological Control, Department of Zoology and Entomology, Rhodes University (2018-2019)
-* Library assistant Student assistant at the Rhodes University main library loans desk (2018)
+* **Library assistant** Student assistant at the Rhodes University main library loans desk (2018)
-* Committee member Environmental Representative (House Committee) for my residence (2016) at Rhodes University (Kimberley Hall)
+* **Committee member** Environmental Representative (House Committee) for my residence (2016) at Rhodes University (Kimberley Hall)
-* Volunteering Week-long plant collecting excursion in the Stormberg Mountains for the Botany Department, Rhodes University (2014)
+* **Volunteering** Week-long plant collecting excursion in the Stormberg Mountains for the Botany Department, Rhodes University (2014)
+* **Tutoring**
-* Tutoring Computer skills on FirstTutors South Africa (2021-)
+  * Computer skills on FirstTutors South Africa (2021-)
   * Mathematics, physical science and life science to grade 10 and 11 homeschooling students (Rustenburg, North West Province, 2013)

 Skills
 ======